The History of the University Learning Center

 In the summer of 2007, the ULC once again outgrew its space.
 The Vice President and Associate Vice President for Student Affairs secured a new location in the Cal State Fullerton library with even more space on the second floor, north side of the Pollak library.

-On April 28, 2013, the ULC rejoined Student Academic Service under the leadership of Dr. Rochelle C. Woods, Director.
+On April 28, 2013, the ULC rejoined Student Academic Services under the leadership of Dr. Rochelle C. Woods, Director.
 Rochelle previously served as the Director of the University Learning Center, so we are in very capable hands.
+Student Academic Services is in the Division of Student Affairs, Student Retention Cluster.